Greatest Literature banner

 At first one can identify with Tod Hackett, played by William Atherton as our bland guide to all the degeneracy and falsity around him in old Hollywood.
 But the first third of the screenplay stretches out his lustful pursuit of the self-centred Faye Greener, alongside other losers she keeps hanging on, until we tire of it.

 Not that we tire of her so quickly.
-Karen Black lights up the screen, as her wannabe actress character is unable to.
+Karen Black lights up the screen in a way her wannabe actress character is unable to.
 Her off-kilter charisma and slightly cross-eyed look add dimensions to what could be just a bubble-headed floozy.
 But Faye's superficial charms too begin to pale as she continues to use everyone around her without coming any closer to achieving her Hollywood dreams.
 In fact she seems to fall further off the path she has set for herself, resorting to prostitution at one point.

 Much has been made of Donald Sutherland in the role of the shy and moderately wealthy Homer Simpson, who takes in Faye in a "business arrangement", though it's hard to see what he gets out of it.
 Like others, Homer's a sympathetic character at first, bamboozled and persecuted as he is by assorted entertainment lowlifes.
 But he's too nervous and repressed to be an anti-hero we can cheer for and he's eventually revealed to harbour a vicious rage.